 How To Get a Shelf on the Upper Glutes in 6 Weeks (Proven Glute Workout)

-A woman who learned how to get a shelf on the upper glutes is posing with her tongue sticking out, dressed in a black off-shoulder top, denim pants, and a copper colored watch, standing in a bright city landscape that highlights her back side, and there's tall buildings and palm trees in the background.
+A woman, who has mastered the art of enhancing her upper glutes, poses with her tongue out, dressed in a black off-shoulder top, denim pants, and a copper-colored watch, standing in a bright cityscape with tall buildings and palm trees in the background, highlighting her backside.

-Knowing how to get a shelf on the upper glutes can be all the difference in developing a rear end you’re proud of.14
+Understanding how to build up the upper glutes can make all the difference in developing a rear end you’re proud of.1

 Below we’ll detail the best exercises to build the upper glutes, diet tips, the anatomy of the upper glutes, and if it’s even possible to target just the upper glutes.